 These investments need to be maintained and reinforced regularly.
 Such investments tend to move the organizational and project culture away from exchange norms and some way towards communal norms (Clark 1978), that is, from cultural values primarily based upon equity to those that place some emphasis upon equality (Kurtzberg and Medvec 1999).
 This engenders an organizational culture with egalitarian tendencies of enhanced knowledge sharing, resultant problem-solving and innovation that is more conducive to trust (cf. Douglas 1999; Auch and Smyth forthcoming) and adding value – potentially a richer environment of value creation and perhaps value appreciation internally and externally.
 It places the supplier and client as part of the same team, which is in line with concepts of co-created value (Pralahad and Ramaswamy 2004) rather than project teams in opposition.

 In essence, these types of measures require investments in systems, procedures and behavioural guidance both from project suppliers and clients.
 Hence, for trust to be an assured factor, proactive management at the front-end follows from corporate investment.
 Evidence from practice shows mixed success to date and thus the analytical ‘jury’ is still out on this test for firms moving towards less adversarial and more trusting management.
-Corporate investment and management to encourage moving from self-interested trust, the classic win-win situation of mutual interest, towards an outward focus of socially orientated trust (Lyons and Mehta 1997), that is, towards considering the interests of the other party have proved the most difficult to implement (e.g. Edkins and Smyth 2006; Smyth and Edkins 2007).
+Corporate investment and management to encourage moving from self-interested trust, the classic win-win situation of mutual interest, towards an outward focus of socially orientated trust (Lyons and Mehta 1997), i.e., towards considering the interests of the other party, have proved the most difficult to implement (e.g., Edkins and Smyth 2006; Smyth and Edkins 2007).

 Mobilising socially-orientated trust in the management of projects

 The front-end stages are important for setting the behavioural and relationship scene for the specific project management stages, shown in the final sequence in Figure 1.
 The corporate investment provides the means to develop trust at the front-end, to be subsequently carried over to the execution stages of the project, providing there is continuity and consistency of services.
-Personnel continuity is important, sometimes provided through key account management and through a relay team approach with effective handovers (McDonald et al. 1997; Kempeners and van der Hart 1999; see Smyth and Fitch 2009 in construction; also Smyth, 2000).
+Personnel continuity is important, sometimes provided through key account management and through a relay team approach with effective handovers (McDonald et al. 1997; Kempeners and van der Hart 1999; Smyth, 2000).

 In the execution stages therefore, the overall corporate, programme level and front-end processes directly support and contextually help nurture trust.
 Individual responsibility plays a role, but not the dominant one where the organization is proactively managing the development of trust.
 The key project management issues hence become managing events, particularly critical events and combinations of critical events that unexpectedly are configured as “moments of truth” that determine where the project goes and how the relationships are viewed (e.g. Storbacka et al. 1994; Pryke and Smyth 2006 regarding projects).
 These are depicted in Figure 1 where the way in which events are managed can have positive or negative effects.
 Clearly trusting behaviour is not the only issue, competence and other matters being important.
 Yet the foundational nature of trust in relationships and the fact that all service value and some technical value is directly or indirectly delivered through relationships (Pryke and Smyth 2006) renders trust as a critical issue.
 Where critical events are handled positively, including managing events in trustworthy ways, then the value of the relationship grows and the project becomes a growing asset for the client.
-Conversely, where events are managed negatively, the relationship value declines and the project moves towards becoming a liability as transaction and other costs increase (Figure 1 – see also Smyth and Fitch 2009; Gustafsson et al. 2010; Smyth et al. 2010).
+Conversely, where events are managed negatively, the relationship value declines and the project moves towards becoming a liability as transaction and other costs increase.

 CONCLUSION